 - 1. A signal from a building management system may be connected to the boiler to enable remote control.
 This signal should be a 0-10 volt positive going DC signal.
 When this input is enabled using the installer menu, a building control system can be used to control either the set point temperature or the heat output of the boiler.
-The control interprets the 0-10 volt signal as follows: When the signal is greater than 1.5 volts, the boiler will ignite.
+The control interprets the 0-10 volt signal as follows: When the signal is between 0 and 1 volt, the boiler will ignite.
 As the signal continues to rise towards its maximum of 10 volts, the boiler will increase either in set point temperature or firing rate depending on the setting of parameter 17 in the installer menu.
 See Part 10 for details on the setting of parameters 16 and 17 for this option. - 2.
-Connect a building management system or other auxiliary control signal to the terminals marked 0-10 VOLT + and 0-10 VOLT in the electrical junction box (shown in Figure 26) of the bottom boiler.
+Connect a building management system or other auxiliary control signal to the terminals marked 0-10 VOLT + and 0-10 VOLT in the electrical junction box (shown in Figure 28).
 Caution should be used to ensure that the 0-10 VOLT + connection does not become connected to ground.